-Given the considerations presented in Section 2, we propose to approximate customer offer acceptance probabilities in a scenario as simulated in the TAC SCM game by taking into account the distribution of all offered prices.
-By considering a full price distribution, we model the decision making processes of all traders and obtain a complete estimation of customer acceptance probabilities, as opposed to for instance the linear regression on recent offer prices proposed in [28].
-Incorporating offer price distributions rather than individual offers into the framework can compensate for a drawback encountered in [19], where offer prices of individual competitors are predicted even though these competitors may not actually bid, which structurally causes the trader's offers to be relatively low (i.e., lower than necessary in order to win the bidding process).
-When reasoning in terms of offer price distributions rather than individual offers, the phenomenon of taking into account non-existing offers is better accounted for, as the offer price distributions are formed by all offers actually done rather than offers all competitors would make, should they actually bid.
+We propose to approximate acceptance probabilities in a scenario as simulated in the TAC SCM game by taking into account all offered prices, hereby implicitly modeling the decision making processes of all traders.
+Incorporating offer price distributions rather than individual offers into the framework can compensate for a drawback encountered in (Kovalchuk and Fasli 2008), where offer prices of individual competitors are predicted even though these competitors may not actually bid.
+When reasoning in terms of offer price distributions rather than individual offers, the offer price distributions are formed by all offers actually done rather than offers all competitors would make, should they actually bid.